antonmaliksi/FinTechModule11Challenge/README.md

     ```
 Please ensure that you have the correct .CSV file uploaded.

 As recent world events have shown, we cannot fully predict how the market will perform.
 With the recent COVID-19 pandemic, many companies and global financial markets received a shock in the first half of 2020.
-We will look at our market data during that time using the following code: ```first_half_2020 = mercado_stock_trends_df.loc["2020-01":"2020-06"]```
+We will look at our market data during that time using the following code:<br> ```first_half_2020 = mercado_stock_trends_df.loc["2020-01":"2020-06"]```

 To show the relationship of our closing prices and search trends at that time, we will visualize the sliced data: